Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Patients may experience a number of symptoms including fatigue, fever, pruritis, night sweats, weight loss, bone pain, swollen lymph nodes, and bleeding.
+Patients may experience a number of symptoms including fatigue, fever, pruritus, night sweats, weight loss, bone pain, swollen lymph nodes, and bleeding.
 The initial symptoms often require a work-up including blood work and a bone marrow biopsy that eventually leads to the diagnosis.
-Abnormalities in cell blood counts are common and can affect white blood cells, red blood cells, and/or platelet levels.
+Abnormalities in blood counts are common and can affect white blood cells, red blood cells, and/or platelet levels.

 Specific secondary or associated conditions and complications